MewsSystems/gitbook-distributor-guide/distributor-api-v1/general-guidelines.md

 ## Requests

-The API accepts only`HTTP POST`requests with`Content-Type`set to`application/json`and JSON content depending on the operation to be performed.
+The API accepts only`HTTPS POST`requests with`Content-Type`set to`application/json`and JSON content depending on the operation to be performed.
 All operations follow this address pattern:

 ```text
 [ApiBaseUrl]/api/distributor/v1/[Resource]/[Operation]